 “Kath, what’s wrong?”

-She stumbles on her words, accelerating until the fullstops in her speech disappear.
+She stumbled on her words, accelerating until the commas in her mumble disappeared.

 Oh no. Not good.

-“I mean, it can’t be worse than Brian confessing to you in the canteen yesterday,” I joke, calmly.
-Of course, in reality, I’m terrified.
+“I mean, it couldn’t have been worse than Brian confessing to you in the canteen yesterday?”
+I poked her in a playful manner.
+In my veins, though, all I could feel was my hands quickly turning cold as the metal body passed by a dark turbulence.

 Please don’t let me be the reason she faints again.

-She responds with a mixture of crying and snot-filled laughter.
+As if life came back to her in a snap, she cried out a snot-filled laughter.
 Phew.
 Close call.

-We continue talking as colour returns to her face.
-I melt with relief when we find her phone, before incredulity takes over as I realise where it’d been—under her seat cushion.
-With a guilty giggle, she hugs me.
-That’s when I feel a warmth—a shared feeling of much-needed serenity, and a sense that I’d made a small difference in her life.
+Incredulity took over as she removed a bump under her seat cushion – her phone.
+With a guilty giggle, she hugged me.
+A comforting warmth gushed through my veins, a feeling so familiar yet so far out of reach.
+That moment – a shared feeling of much-needed serenity, coupled with the boomeranged gratification that I had perhaps made the slightest difference in her life, imprinted on me.

 Kath came from a foreign land.
-I’d never had to endure my mother’s passing, or seen it take its toll on those close to me.
-I didn’t have a temperamental father who couldn’t seem to get how he was hurting me.
-Having shut the curtains, it was my first time opening a window into the stories that defined someone’s actions.
-Helplessly frozen amidst the darkness that night, I realized how little I knew of the people around me.
-I wouldn’t be able to help them if they needed me; I was walking blind when Kath relied on me to be there at a vulnerable moment.
-Only then did I realize: I’d grown exhausted of coasting through without leaving a mark on those around me, or them on me.
+I have never had to endure my mother’s passing or be a fortified dam for the drastic rainfall as relatives and comrades took their respective hits.
+I have also not encountered a temperamental father who couldn’t seem to realize how he was hurting others.
+Having shut the curtains, it was my first time opening a window into the rich stories which makes up one’s identity.
+Helplessly frozen amidst the chilled air circulating through the vessel that night, I realized how little I knew of the people around me.

-Being on the same wavelength with someone—to instinctively imagine their laugh upon finding an internet meme, or know how a song would trigger memories of a breakup—makes me feel at home.
-Its those friends who know that cake gets me over a failed audition that I spend my time with.
+To be on the same wavelength as someone – in our harmonized laugh over an internet meme or tears over a song that triggered memories of a breakup – makes me feel at home.

-Be it working with prefects long after school ACs have been shut off for the day, or tutoring my friends through Zoom, I’ve since actively sought to forge that meaningful bond with others—to understand the stories behind their answers to everyday passing questions.
-I still visit that hallway I spent so much time in, except I’m glad to find newly-added doors labelled with my friends’ names, and their photographs beside those dusty picture frames.
+Be it in dedicatedly collaborating with fellow prefects long after school hours or in tutoring my friends with great academic potential through Zoom, I have since actively sought to forge that meaningful bond with others and partake in their rollercoaster rides because at the end of the day, what is the adrenaline for if not shared with friends, right?

-It’s with the hope of making their hardships slightly more bearable that I’m listening to Kath, sharing tears and giggles when we should be sleeping.
+As I woke up to that Skype jingle for the hundredth of time, I buckled my seatbelt and chanted in excitement: game on.

+Hi Harvani!

+As of writing this commentary, my headspace is in the middle of an action-packed movie and that is a good sign!
+Kudos to this piece of yours and I hope that the admissions committee would feel the same way.
+Really like all that added narratives which brings liveliness and soul to your essay.
+Great work!

+- Matthew

+Hey Harvani!

+Our editors seem to have taken a liking to this particular essay, and I’m not surprised!
+The use of language shows a great deal of that creativity you possess.
+I love how quirky you come across here.

+With that said, I want to echo what Alyssa mentioned in the previous draft of this essay.
+While we’re getting a good glimpse of the story, we’d also like to see more of that internal development and personal growth that came out of the result of your experience with your friends.

+Right now, 2/3rd of your essay focuses on what happened, and we can see that you’ve put a lot of thoughts into this section, as it oozes with cinematic qualities.